-"The above apparently ambivalent position of Iqbal" says the author "is obliquely due to his almost equally strong allegiance to orthodoxy as well as to the mysticophilosophical traditions in Islam.
+"The ... apparently ambivalent position of Iqbal", says the author, "is obliquely due to his almost equally strong allegiance to orthodoxy as well as to the mysticophilosophical traditions in Islam.
 Really, I hold, pantheism and theism do not refer to two diametrically opposed and mutually contradictory ontological truths in the usual sense of the word 'ontology'.
 They are simply existential point of view.
-The difference between them can be understood analogically with reference to the difference between tariqat and shari'at or that between the inner and the outer aspects of religious awareness...
+The difference between them can be understood analogically with reference to the difference between tarigat and shari'at or that between the inner and the outer aspects of religious awareness...
 Hence the controversy regarding whether Iqbal was a pantheist or a theist that has long been carried on by the scholars of Iqbal appears to be a little misconstrued.
 He may justifiably be both.
 As we look more closely at the position of Iqbal, we find that he neither holds on to absolute pantheism in the sense of sheer identity of God with the universe nor does he ascribe to theism in the sense in which a layman would do...
-Iqbal's characteristic view in this regard is that which has been known as 'pantheism i.e. 'God is in the worl and at the same time transcends it'.
+Iqbal's characteristic view in this regard is that which has been known as 'panentheism' i.e. 'God is in the world and at the same time transcends it."

 We have quoted at length from the author to show the methodical handling of the matter by him and the significance of the issue in understanding the dynamics of Iqbal's thought.
 It is so vital for understanding Iqbal's concept of ego.
 However, at the same time, it opens further doors of interpretation.
 There is no denying the fact that Iqbal takes primary inspiration from the Qur'an and the thought of Rumi.
 He does not imitate, or succumb to the pitfalls of, modernism but he does use the modern philosophical terminology which at times constricts the reality of a metaphysical concept.
-Iqual rightly abhors the use of the term pantheism since it denies the transcendence of God and seems to freeze human activity.
+Iqbal rightly abhors the use of the term pantheism since it denies the transcendence of God and seems to freeze human activity.
 But he has to appreciate that the problem does not lie in the metaphysical understanding of the reality but in the modern philosophical category that tries to conceptualise it.
 Thus, there is no reason to be ambivalent about the metaphysical thought of Ibn Arabi and Mansur Hallaj since their world-view is not pantheistic.
 The heart of the matter is that there is no scope of pantheism in Eastern metaphysics.
 The truth about God and the universe has been so rightly expressed in the metaphysical doctrine of the Oneness of Being (wahdat al-wujud) which neither denies the transcendence of God nor negates the zeal of human activity.
 Incidentally, the metaphysics of Khawaja Ghulam Farid (1845-1901) is helpful in removing any such misvigings by 'clearing the way'.

 Dr. Abdul Khaliq has provided us a treasure of knowledge and has added fresh insights into the field of Iqbal Studies.
 His last chapter: "Patterns of Sayyid Ahmad, Allama Iqbal and Post-Iqbalian Thought: Reconstruction and Future Openings" is the climax of the book.
 It could only be written by an intellectual of his stature.
-He takes inspiration from Iqbal's Preface that enjoins the thinkers to move ahead in a spirit of independence.
-He critically examines the literature on Iqbal's thought and desires an imaginative and creative understanding of the Reconstruction.
-He gives division of themes as follows:
+He takes inspiration from